numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 applied with the COCO_ benchmarking platform.
 We describe initialization of and input to the algorithm and touch upon the relevance of termination and restarts.
-We reconsider parameter tuning the concept of recommendations for benchmarking with COCO_.
+We reconsider parameter tuning and the concept of recommendations for benchmarking with COCO_.

 .. raw:: latex